 For CFOs and finance leaders at growth-stage companies — especially those approaching a first funding round, a sale, or any meaningful capital event — the finance mistakes that lower valuation are rarely obvious accounting errors.
 They’re structural gaps that don’t become visible until a potential investor starts asking questions.
 By then, the damage to your negotiating position is already done.

 Jessica Hamilton, CFO of ActiveProspect, knows this from both sides.
 She’s led finance through capital raises and a company exit, and she’s currently preparing a bootstrapped, 15-year-old SaaS company for its first institutional financing round.
 The core lesson she’s drawn from those experiences?
-Valuation protection is a daily discipline, not a pre-deal sprint.
+Valuation protection is a daily discipline, sustained long before a deal is ever on the table.

 The finance mistakes that most damage valuation are gaps in the evidence that makes your growth story believable.
 Weak pro formas, stale KPIs, and missing retention data chip away at investor confidence in ways that rarely show up in the books but always show up in the offer.
 Below, you’ll find the specific failures that create that problem, and what it takes to fix them before you need to.